Washington Irving Campus

-The Washington Irving Campus is a public school building located at 40 Irving Place between East 16th and 17th Streets in the Gramercy Park neighborhood of Manhattan, New York City, near Union Square.
-Formerly the Washington Irving High School (until 2008), it now houses six schools under the New York City Department of Education.
+The Washington Irving Campus is a public school building located at 40 Irving Place between East 16th and 17th Streets in the Union Square neighborhood of Manhattan, New York City, near Union Square.
+Operating as the Washington Irving High School until 2008, it now houses six schools under the New York City Department of Education.
 The constituent schools include the Gramercy Arts High School, the High School for Language and Diplomacy, the International High School at Union Square, the Union Square Academy for Health Sciences, the Academy for Software Engineering, and the Success Academy Charter School.

 History

 Washington Irving High School

 The school was founded as an all-girls school due in large part to the efforts of Patrick F. McGowan, then head of the Board of Education and later acting mayor of New York City.
 The school is named after the writer Washington Irving.
 The building in which the school is located was designed by the architect C.B.J.
 Snyder and built in 1913.
-The original building is eight stories high, though the extension on 16th Street designed by Walter C. Martin and built in 1938, is eleven stories high.
+The original building is eight stories high, though the extension on 16th Street designed by Walter C. Martin and built in 1938, is twelve stories high.
 The school's first principal was William McAndrew.

 The school had been located on Lafayette Street, but because the student population was growing at a rapid rate, a decision was made to move the school to another location, and land was purchased at 40 Irving Place.
 The school started out as a branch of Wadleigh High School for Girls, known at first as Girls' Technical High School, the first school for girls in the city.
 In 1913 the name changed to Washington Irving.
 In September 1986, the school became co-ed.
 In the period that Hector Xavier Monsegur (Sabu) attended Irving, 55% of the school's students graduated with their classes.